Rennerod: Geography

-Rennerod lies in the Westerwald on Bundesstraße 54 between Limburg an der Lahn to the south and Siegen 30 km to the north.
+Rennerod lies in the Westerwald between Limburg an der Lahn in the south and Siegen 30 km to the north.
 Bad Marienberg lies 10 km to Rennerod's northwest.
 Through the town flows the Holzbach.
 Northeast of the town is found the 613 m-high Alsberg, some 2 km north-northeast of the Breitenbach Reservoir on the Breitenbach, an eastern tributary to the river Nister.

+Rennerod has one district named Emmerichenhain.

 History

 In 1217, Reynderode had its first documentary mention.
 Its founding, however, might go back to Carolingian times.
 The settlement's importance stemmed from its location on several trading roads that linked the Siegerland, Koblenz, Frankfurt, the Lahn area and Mainz.
 Referring to the salt trade are field names such as Seltzerweg and Selßer Heck.
 Supposedly, the settlement would have been enclosed in the mid-11th century by the Counts of Diez, likely also to defend the Niederlahngau's northern border.

 After the Counts of Diez, the Nassau lines of Nassau-Diez became the landlords, as of 1420 to half of Nassau-Dillenburg, and as of 1557 to three fourths, and as well to Eppstein-Königstein, the Electorate of Trier, Katzenelnbogen and the Landgraviate of Hesse.
 As of 1564, Rennerod was wholly part of Nassau-Dillenburg, as of 1606 of Nassau-Beilstein, as of 1620 of Nassau-Hadamar, as of 1717 of Nassau-Diez, as of 1743 of Nassau-Orange and as of 1806 of the Grand Duchy of Berg.
 The House of Merenberg had considerable holdings in Rennerod's municipal area.
 The House of Runkel owned the church patronage as well as other lordly rights.
 Further rights were held by the Lords of Westerburg as well as other noble houses and ecclesiastical institutions.

 No later than 1452, Rennerod was for the first time a tithe count's seat, and thereby also a court's.
 Until 1591, Rennerod asserted itself against neighbouring Emerichenhain, which for a time also held the court seat.
 “Blood court” jurisdiction, however, was only carried out in the community until 1650 or thereabouts.
 The last documentary proof for a tithe count in Rennerod goes back to 1731.
 In 1720, a new Amt was instituted, which in the years that followed took over the functions of the court region.
 The Amtmann sat first in Rennerod, later in Westernohe, and as of 1744, the Amt administration was in Hadamar.
 As of 1775, Rennerod was once again the seat, keeping this function on into the time when it became Duchy of Nassau domain.